giantswarm/docs/src/content/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
 <p>List of objects depended by this object.
 If ALL objects in the list have been deleted, this object will be garbage collected.
 If this object is managed by a controller, then an entry in this list will point to this controller, with the controller field set to true.
-There cannot be more than one managing controller.</p>
+There cannot be more than one managing controller.
+ Deprecated: This field has no function and is going to be removed in a next release.</p>

 </div>